Sharp ellipticity conditions for ballistic behavior of random walks in random environment: Introduction

 \end{de}

-This condition has proven useful in the uniformly elliptic case.
-Indeed, $(P)_M$ for $ M \geq 15 d+5 $ implies ballisticity (see \cite{BDR}).
+This condition has proven to be useful in the uniformly elliptic case.
+Indeed, $(P)_M$ for $ M \geq15 d+5 $ implies ballisticity (see \cite{BDR}).

-For non uniformly elliptic environments in dimensions $d\geq 2$, there exist elliptic random walks which are transient in a given direction but not ballistic in that direction (see for example Sabot-Tournier \cite{ST}, Bouchet \cite{Bouchet}).
-In \cite{CR}, Campos and Ramírez introduced ellipticity criteria on the law of the environment which ensure ballisticity if condition $(P)_M$ is satisfied for $M\geq 15d+5$.
-In this article we will sharpen this ellipticity criteria.
+For non-uniformly elliptic environments in dimensions $d\geq2$, there exist elliptic random walks which are transient in a given direction but not ballistic in that direction (see, e.g., Sabot--Tournier \cite{ST}, Bouchet \cite{Bouchet}).
+In \cite{CR}, Campos and Ram\'{\i}rez introduced ellipticity criteria on the law of the environment which ensure ballisticity if condition $(P)_M$ is satisfied for $M\geq15d+5$ In this article we will sharpen this ellipticity criteria.